cures-hub/cures-condec-jira/doc/features/dashboard.md

 *General metrics dashboard item*

 ## Metrics about the Decision Knowledge in Git
+the feature branch quality regarding the rationale documentation.

 ![Dashboard item showing metrics about the knowledge in git](../screenshots/dashboard_git.png)